Lawyers are held in high regard within our society

 If you are wanting to do land higher up the grading curve you will need to be prepared to work harder than your peers.

-This will involve committing yourself to study long hours.
+This will involve committing yourself to studying long hours.

 Related Articles